Binh-SPU/binh-moshify/README.md

 This project is a practice that I have followed on this website https://codewithmosh.com/p/the-ultimate-html-css to gain more HTML/CSS knowledge to code ever greater projects down the line.
 Overall, this is just only the front-end template without even functionality or back-end, mainly HTML.
+I also customize some small animations and text compared to the origin.

 ## Learning Objectives